-Too often, Autistic children and students are seen as simply misbehaving or being disruptive in the classroom, due to the misunderstandings and/ or limited knowledge and awareness of autism-specific qualities by educators.
-This is evidenced by the high rates associated with takehomes, suspensions, and exclusions of Autistic children and students.
+Too often, Autistic children and students are seen as simply misbehaving or being disruptive in the classroom, due to the misunderstandings and/or limited knowledge and awareness of autism-specific qualities by educators.

 When children and students are not afforded the appropriate supports and services, the result is missed opportunities to help them reach their full potential.